Progressive rock: Wider influence

-2010s
+2010s–2020s

 The Progressive Music Awards were launched in 2012 by the British magazine Prog to honour the genre's established acts and to promote its newer bands.
-Honorees, however, are not invited to perform at the awards ceremony, as the promoters want an event "that doesn't last three weeks".

-2020s

-Progressive rock as a genre continues into the 2020s with existing bands like Yes, Marillion, Porcupine Tree and Magenta, along with more recently notable bands like Riverside and Zen Carnival creating new music centered around the style.
+In 2019, the Prog Report named Mike Portnoy and Neal Morse artists of the decade for 2010–2019.
+During this time, Portnoy released 40 albums, 24 of them with Morse, while Morse released an additional 5 albums of his own.

+During the COVID-19 pandemic in 2020, the Prog Report launched a virtual concert, Prog From Home, bringing together many of the biggest artists active in the genre.

+On April 3, 2022, "The Alien" won a Grammy Award for Best Metal Performance, giving Dream Theater their first Grammy.

 Festivals

 Many prominent progressive rock bands got their initial exposure at large rock festivals that were held in Britain during the late 1960s and early 1970s.
 King Crimson made their first major appearance at the 1969 Hyde Park free concert, before a crowd estimated to be as large as 650,000, in support of the Rolling Stones.
 Emerson, Lake & Palmer debuted at the 1970 Isle of Wight Festival, at which Supertramp, Family and Jethro Tull also appeared.
 Jethro Tull were also present at the 1969 Newport Jazz Festival, the first year in which that festival invited rock bands to perform.
 Hawkwind appeared at many British festivals throughout the 1970s, although they sometimes showed up uninvited, set up a stage on the periphery of the event, and played for free.

 Renewed interest in the genre in the 1990s led to the development of progressive rock festivals.
 ProgFest, organised by Greg Walker and David Overstreet in 1993, was first held in UCLA's Royce Hall, and featured Sweden's Änglagård, the UK's IQ, Quill and Citadel.
 CalProg was held annually in Whittier, California during the early 2000s.
 The North East Art Rock Festival, or NEARfest, held its first event in 1999 in Bethlehem, Pennsylvania and held annual sold-out concerts until 2012's NEARfest Apocalypse, which featured headliners U.K. and Renaissance.

 Other festivals include the annual ProgDay (the longest-running and only outdoor progressive music festival) in Chapel Hill, North Carolina, the annual Rites of Spring Festival (RoSfest) in Sarasota, Florida, The Rogue Independent Music Festival in Atlanta, Georgia, Baja Prog in Mexicali, Mexico, ProgPower USA in Atlanta, Georgia, ProgPower Europe in Baarlo, Netherlands, and ProgStock in Rahway, NJ, which held its first event in 2017.
-Progressive Nation tours were held in 2008 and 2009 with Dream Theater as the headline act.
-"Night of the Prog" in Sankt Goarshausen, Germany, is an established European progressive rock festival held every July during 2–3 days for 12 years.